fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 Number porting is the process of transferring your existing phone numbers from one service provider to another, allowing you to keep the same phone numbers even after changing service providers.

-To transfer numbers from your current service provider to Microsoft, so that they can be used with Microsoft Teams Calling Plans, you need to create and submit a "port order".
+You might have a scenario where you want to transfer numbers from your current service provider to Microsoft, so that they can be used with Microsoft Teams Calling Plans.

+To do this, you need to create and submit a "port order."

 You originate your port order with Microsoft and Microsoft manages the port order fulfillment with your current service provider while becoming the service provider of record for your phone numbers.